National Strategy Second Action Plan

 - Essential data is now available about the prevalence of child sexual abuse, and we have the capability to monitor the impact of government action.

-Engaging Australia on the Second Action Plan
+Development of the Second Action Plan

-Work is currently progressing to develop the National Strategy's Second Action Plan.
 The development of a Second Action Plan is an opportunity to address known and emerging challenges, and community concerns and priorities.

 The Australian Government has already engaged a variety of groups to hear about priority areas for the Second Action Plan.
 We have heard that governments should: